Breaking a Lease in Pittsburgh, Pennsylvania- Know the Laws

 DeSantis PM breaking lease Pennsylvania

 Broadly speaking, tenants who sign a lease agreement do so with the intention of staying for the entire lease period.
-But sometimes the tenant may need to terminate their lease and the reasons can be varied.
+But sometimes the renter may need to terminate their lease early and the reasons can be varied.
 Some reasons are legally justifiable while others are not.

-The tenant can move out citing infringement on their privacy.
-Every tenant in Pennsylvania has a right to the quiet and peaceful enjoyment of their rented premises.
-Matter of fact, you must give your tenant a notice of at least 24 hours before accessing their rented units.
+The renter can move out citing infringement on their privacy.
+Every renter in Pennsylvania has a right to the quiet and peaceful enjoyment of their rented premises.
+Matter of fact, you must give your renter a notice of at least 24 hours before accessing their rented units.

-Your tenant may also need to break their lease to get closer to their new place of work or school.
-Other reasons for breaking a lease include:
+Your renter may also need to break their lease to get closer to their new place of work or school.
+Other reasons to break a lease include:

 • Military deployment